Syslifters/reptor/docs/writing-plugins/tools.md

 ## Where plugins are located

-reptor comes with a number of plugins.
+`reptor` comes with a number of plugins.
 However, you can override any plugin by copying it to the `.sysreptor/plugins` folder in your home directory.

 You can do this by running `reptor plugins --copy <module name> --full`

-If you copy the entire plugin, it overrides the builtin plugins from reptor.
+If you copy the entire plugin, it overrides the builtin plugins from `reptor`.
 If you want to override templates only, use `reptor plugins --copy <module name>`.
 So you can customize the templates used for formatting the data, while preserving the official functionality of the plugin.